 Instead of requiring the mac user to hack a fix for this, I would recommend that an additional setting be added to the grass provider options to point to the grass shell command.
 In my case, I would set this to point at the grass64 command.
 An alternative would be to set the name for the grass shell command, in my case the setting would be 'grass64'.
 As grass64 is in my PATH under /usr/local/bin, this should also be sufficient to overcome the problem.

-#1 Updated by John Tull almost 7 years ago
+#1 Updated by John Tull about 7 years ago

 See my note here also: